 How to Wear Shin Guards

 Wearing soccer shin guards correctly is highly dependent upon the variety you have chosen.
-Always check the included instructions to ensure that shin guards are applied correctly, or check out our guide for How To Wear Shin Guards.
+Always check the included instructions to ensure that shin pads are applied correctly, or check out our guide for How To Wear Shin Guards.

 Typically usage starts with making sure that they are the right size and length.
 Most younger players use shin guards that include ankle protection, which is put on first.
 Socks are then pulled on over the guards, and finally, the cleats are put on last.
 While you can put these guards over your socks, most leagues will require socks over the shin guards since there is a danger of someone getting hurt by direct contact with the plastic portion of the shin guard.